joyrex2001/kubedock/README.md

 By default, all containers will be orchestrated using kubernetes Deployment resources.
 However, in some cases it could make more sense to deploy the container as a Job instead.
 The deployment resource type can be forced by adding a `com.joyrex2001.kubedock.deploy-as-job` label that contains `true` on the container that should be orchestrated as a Job instead.
 This can also be set globally with the `--deploy-as-job` argument, which will result in all containers being deployes as Jobs.
 The restart policy for Jobs is fixed to `OnFailure`.

 The containers will be started with the `default` service account.
-This can be changed with the `--service-acount` argument, as well by adding a `com.joyrex2001.kubedock.service-account` label containing the service account to be used.
+This can be changed with the `--service-acount`.
 If required, the uid of the user that runs inside the container can also be enforced with the `--runas-user` argument and the `com.joyrex2001.kubedock.runas-user` label.

 ## Volumes